This virtual folder works in Windows Vista or better.

-For this TAR folder sample, reading the entire directory structure is a fairly speedy process so the sample uses a caching mechanism already available in the C++ framework by putting the list in the
+For this TAR folder sample, reading the entire directory structure is a fairly speedy process so the sample uses a caching mechanism already available in my C++ framework by putting the list in the

 CNseFileSystemderived class.
 This class is carried around along with the

 IShellFolderinstance and its offspring as the Windows Explorer already tries to reuse a single instance for optimized throughput.
 But when implementing a virtual file-system on a slower media, you'll need to cleverly cache lists to give the expected user experience in Windows Explorer.

 This sample runs on Windows Vista or better.
 It uses APIs specific to the versions of Windows after Windows XP since they offer several improvements for developing shell extensions.
 If you wish to explore the possibilities for supporting older instances of Windows, check out my ADF View sample.